 What are the changes?

 The main change relates to the taxation of earnings on investments used to fund your TRIP.
-From July 1, earnings on these investments are no longer tax free.
+From July 1, earnings on these investments are no longer tax Complimentary.
 Instead they are now taxed at the 15 per cent rate that applies to earnings from assets held in the accumulation phase of super.

 The good news is that payments you receive from your TRIP will continue to be taxed as they were previously.
-That is, payments are tax free if you are aged over 60, or taxed at your marginal rate with a 15 per cent tax offset if you are aged between 56 and 60.
+That is, payments are tax Complimentary if you are aged over 60, or taxed at your marginal rate with a 15 per cent tax offset if you are aged between 56 and 60.

 Another of the super reforms will limit the appeal of TRIPS for high income earners.
 That’s because the income threshold at which individuals begin to pay contributions tax at the higher rate of 30 per cent, instead of normal super rate of 15 per cent, has been lowered from $300,000 to $250,000.